ice-csic-astroexotic/ML-Poppyns/data/example_simulation_magrot_det/README.md

 # Magneto-rotational + detection simulation example

-This is an example of a magneto-rotational plus detection simulation run with the `simulate_population_magrot_det.py` script and changing the following parameters in the configuration file.
+This is an example of a magneto-rotational plus detection simulation run with the `simulate_population_magrot_det.py` script.

 To run this example, we use the following command:
 ```commandline